Mohamed1226/flutter_starter/README.md

 APP is handling error just you need to integrate with crashlytics to record errors (AppErrorReporter class)

-flutter pub run build_runner build --delete-conflicting-outputs
+dart run build_runner build --delete-conflicting-outputs